vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-16-kusto-ingestion-rest-api copy.md

 I thought I would do an article to list those gotcha.
 Hopefully that will speed up anyone doing some security modelling on ADLS for the first time or first time in a while.
 Here it is.

+The [online documentation](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control) contains most of that information but doesn't emphasises on our cognitive biases as I do here ;)

 ## Admins can't read it

 This one we usually hit even in a low-security context.